eddyerburgh/notes/docs/distributed-systems/fault-tolerance.md

 ### Paxos

-Paxos is a distributed consensus protocol that can handle failures of some participating processes {% cite distributed-systems -l 438 %}.
+Paxos is a distributed consensus protocol that can handle failures of some participating processes.

 The aim of Paxos is to agree upon a single proposed value {% cite Lamport2001PaxosMS -l 1 %}.